Directing

 Best Ensemble nomination, New York Innovative Theatre Awards

 Jason Wells sets his play in a high security conference room where four powerful men consider how to eliminate a rival.
 Who is the rival?
 Are these guys politicians or corporate bosses?
 We never find out.
-Around a conference table, their ideas spin out of control and the plan becomes increasingly absurd.
-Staging developed into a complex yet nuanced dance behind, in front of, and around that table that never lost the audience’s interest.
+Around a conference table, ideas spin out of control and the plan becomes increasingly absurd.
+Staging developed a kind of complex yet nuanced dance behind, in front of, and around that table that never lost the audience’s interest.

-Under Randolyn Zinn’s fine-tuned direction, the five cast members do a beautiful job of balancing the twin foci of the alarming nature of the murderous plot and their increasingly farcical behavior.
+“Under Randolyn Zinn’s fine-tuned direction, the five cast members do a beautiful job of balancing the twin foci of the alarming nature of the murderous plot and their increasingly farcical behavior.”

-Randolyn Zinn’s production of Men of Tortuga thrills and horrifies with well-timed, morbid comedy and constantly shifting power dynamics in a brisk 90 minutes.
+“Randolyn Zinn’s production of Men of Tortuga thrills and horrifies with well-timed, morbid comedy and constantly shifting power dynamics in a brisk 90 minutes.”

 Exit The King